Recursive Time

 The dynamics of time emergence is described as a second-order phase transition upon reaching critical complexity $\mathcal{C}_{crit}$.
 This is analogous to Bose-Einstein condensation or the superconductor-normal metal transition.

 4.2.
-Seledchik Equation: Derivation and Justification
+Time Condensation Equation: Derivation and Justification

 We postulate the following differential renormalization group flow equation: